 A medical power of attorney — also known as a health care proxy or health care agent — is someone who makes health care decisions for the principal if they’re incapacitated.
 It’s their job to ensure a senior’s wishes, as stated in their advanced directive or living will, are upheld in case of end-of-life care.

 A medical POA only goes into effect when a senior is deemed incapacitated.
 The agent named is responsible for ensuring health providers follow instructions from the senior’s medical power of attorney documents.
 They also have authority over:

-A limited power of attorney is exactly what it sounds like — a senior can give someone agency for a limited amount of time, which is generally stipulated in the document.
+A limited power of attorney is exactly what it sounds like — a senior can give someone agency for a limited amount of time over specific matters, which are generally stipulated in the document.
 For instance, a limited power of attorney could go into effect for a specific business transaction, like a real estate sale.

-A POA grants a chosen relative or friend the ability to make decisions when a parent or grandparent is either unwilling or unable.
+A POA grants a chosen relative or friend the ability to make decisions when a parent or grandparent is either unwilling or unable to do so.
 Here are a few reasons seniors may feel it’s time to set up a power of attorney:

-Choosing an agent is often one of the most time-consuming parts of the process, since it’s important for seniors to ensure their best interests, says Basu.
-Here are a five questions to consider when selecting an agent for a senior’s power of attorney:
+Choosing an agent is often one of the most time-consuming parts of the process since it’s important for seniors to ensure their best interests, says Basu.
+Here are questions to consider when selecting an agent for a senior’s power of attorney:

 Sometimes, adult children can feel hurt or jealous knowing their parent has given a sibling POA.
 A family elder care planning meeting can be a forum to discuss choices and help people begin to accept them.

 A senior’s wishes may not be known or respected without legal documentation, so it’s important to discuss a power of attorney with aging relatives.